cybercti/maapi/README.md

 ## Examples

 Using the CLI to get data, outputs to stdout.
-The API only supports date ranges for indicators, vulns and reports:
+The API only supports date ranges for indicators, vulns and reports.
+By default, outputs to stdout but only the first page of data.
 ```
 mati download --limit 5 --start 2022-04-01 --end 2022-04-02 --itemtype indicator
 mati download --limit 5 --start 2022-04-01 --end 2022-04-02 --itemtype vulnerability